Resource-Efficient Neural Networks for Embedded Systems: Resource Efficiency in Deep Neural Networks

 \subsubsection{Dynamic Network Pruning}

 So far, we have presented methods that result in a fixed reduced architecture.
-In the following, we present methods that determine dynamically in the course of forward propagation which structures should be computed, or, equivalently, which structures should be pruned.
-The intuition behind this idea is to vary the time spent for computing predictions based on the difficulty of the given input samples.
+In the following, we present methods that determine dynamically in the course of forward propagation which structures should be computed or, equivalently, which structures should be pruned.
+The intuition behind this idea is to vary the time spent for computing predictions based on the difficulty of the given input samples $\vecx^0$.

-\citet{Lin2017b} proposed to train, in addition to the DNN, a recurrent neural network (RNN) decision network which determines the channels to be computed using reinforcement learning.
-In each layer, the feature maps are compressed using global pooling and fed into the RNN which aggregates state information over the layers to compute its pruning decisions.
+\citet{Lin2017b} proposed to train, in addition to the DNN, a recurrent neural network (RNN) as decision network which determines the channels to be computed using reinforcement learning.
+To keep the decision network lightweight and fast, it is only fed with compressed feature maps using global pooling.
+Thus, the RNN can aggregate state information over the layers to compute its pruning decisions, saving enough computations to compensate for the overhead and thus being more efficient than static alternatives.

-In \citep{Dong2017}, convolutional layers of a DNN are extended by a parallel low-cost convolution whose output after the ReLU function is used to scale the outputs of the potentially high-cost convolution.
+In \citet{Dong2017}, convolutional layers of a DNN are extended by a parallel low-cost convolution whose output after the ReLU function is used to scale the outputs of the potentially high-cost convolution.
 Due to the ReLU function, several outputs of the low-cost convolution will be exactly zero such that the computation of the corresponding output of the high-cost convolution can be omitted.
 For the low-cost convolution, they propose to use weight tensors $\matW \in \R^{1 \times 1 \times C \times D}$ and $\matW \in \R^{K \times K \times C \times 1}$.
 However, practical speed-ups are only reported for the $K \times K$ convolution where all channels at a given spatial location might get set to zero.